USS Appalachian: World War II service

 Between 21 August and 2 September, Appalachian carried out training exercises off Maui in preparation for an assault on Yap.
 However, this operation was later canceled.
-The ship departed Hawaiian waters on 15 September and proceeded to Manus, Admiralty Islands, for additional training.Appalachian dropped anchor in Seeadler Harbor on 3 October and reported to the 7th Fleet for duty.
+The ship departed Hawaiian waters on 15 September and proceeded to Manus, Admiralty Islands, for additional training.

+Appalachian dropped anchor in Seeadler Harbor on 3 October and reported to the 7th Fleet for duty.
 She sortied on the 14th with invasion forces, bound for Leyte, Philippines.
-Major General A. V. Arnold, Commander of the Army's 7th Infantry Division, was on board Appalachian.
+Major General Archibald V. Arnold, Commander of the Army's 7th Infantry Division, was on board Appalachian.
 The landings on Leyte, which began on 20 October, met little opposition.
 After her troops had gone ashore, the ship stood by to supply provisions and freshwater to smaller craft in the area until the 23rd, then headed for New Guinea, and arrived in Humboldt Bay five days later.

 The ship sailed on for Nouméa, New Caledonia, on 20 November.
 After her arrival there on 26 November, the crew enjoyed a period of liberty.
 Appalachian sailed for the Solomons on 17 December, engaged briefly in invasion rehearsals at Guadalcanal, and stood out to sea on Christmas Day bound for Manus.

 For Appalachian, the year 1945 began with the invasion of the Philippine island of Luzon.
 She reached Lingayen Gulf on 11 January, landed her troops, and departed the following day.
 As she was steaming through the South China Sea, she was attacked by Japanese planes.
-However, she was able to evade the attackers and reached Leyte Gulf on the 15th.Appalachian sailed east on 18 January and made port calls at Ulithi and Pearl Harbor before reaching San Francisco, Calif., on 13 February.
+However, she was able to evade the attackers and reached Leyte Gulf on the 15th.

+Appalachian sailed east on 18 January and made port calls at Ulithi and Pearl Harbor before reaching San Francisco, Calif., on 13 February.
 She entered the Mare Island Navy Yard, Vallejo, Calif., on Valentine's Day to begin overhaul.
 The ship set out once more for Hawaiian waters on 10 April, arrived in Pearl Harbor on the 16th, and began training exercises off Maui.

 She sailed for the Marianas on 16 May, and reached Saipan 11 days later.
 The vessel remained at anchor there until 9 July, when she got underway for the Philippines.
-She pulled into Manila on 13 July and operated in waters of the archipelago through the end of World War II.Appalachian won four battle stars for her World War II service.
+She pulled into Manila on 13 July and operated in waters of the archipelago through the end of World War II.

+Appalachian won four battle stars for her World War II service.